bobbyboigamer/Ocean-Cleanup-Game/README.md

      -a jet boat
      -a cruise boat

- bots (help clean up):
- -Basic
- -Intermediate
- -Proficient

  Support:
    -a trash bin chain
    -a big net
    -a seabin

  Regeneration:
     -Regenerate your health by x% per second.